Safety in the community for the individual, you, and the public

 I found an arcade, empty during the school day.

-I found the movie theater is empty in the afternoon in between movie times.
+I found the movie theater empty in the afternoon, between movies.
 And, he LOVES popcorn.

-I found a church willing to open up an empty building during the day so he could play on their piano.
+I found a church willing to open an empty building during the day so he could play the piano.

 I am still working really hard at finding more places we can go where I know he will be safe, I will be safe, and the public will be safe.
 I feel it is my responsibility as a parent (and as a teacher) to ensure the safety of all involved.
 That may mean I have to think outside the box, but special education teachers and parents are awesome at doing that.

 I wanted to share a list of questions I came up with when looking for potential places to visit in the community.
 You should definitely take the time to explore some places on your own first.
-In addition, use this checklist in combination with the other 2 lists of questions from the blog posts listed above to help you have the most successful community outing possible.
+In addition, use this checklist alongside the other 2 lists of questions from the blog posts above to help you have the most successful community outing possible.

 Download the checklist HERE (no email required)

-This was not an easy story for me to share, but I know there will be at least one other person out there who is in the exact same (or worse) situation that I am in.
+This was not an easy story for me to share, but I know there will be at least one other person out there in the exact same (or worse) situation as I am.
 We have to talk about the tough times as well as all the accomplishments.
 I hope this conversation helped at least one teacher or parent.

-PS If you are a teacher and want some more helpful tips on having a successful field trip with your class, then visit my blog post on it by clicking HERE.
+PS If you are a teacher and want more helpful tips for a successful field trip with your class, visit my blog post by clicking HERE.

 Christa